tangrams/tangram-tutorial/src/Assets/markdown/filters.md

-## Data filters
+## Feature Filters

-Great, so we have a map that displays all the countries in the world.
-We can add some data filters and more styling rules to make the map more interesting.
-To do this, we'll add a `filter` block to our `layer`.
-Each feature in a `layer` is first tested against each top-level `filter`, and if the feature’s data matches the filter, that feature will be assigned any associated draw styles.
+Now that we have a map that displays countries and labels we can finally talk about feature filters.
+Once a top-level `layer` has been applied to a Tangram scene file, feature-level `filter` objects can be defined to filter by feature properties in the data, in order to further narrow down the data of interest and refine the styles applied to the data.

+Recall our discussion of GeoJSON, TopoJSON, and Mapbox Vector Tiles properties in the <a href="/#/styling/labels">Labels</a> section.
+It's worth taking a look at our GeoJSON file once again.

+<pre><code class="language-json">[...]
+{
+	"type": "Feature",
+	"id": "ARG",
+	"properties": {
+		"name": "Argentina",
+        "currencyCode": "ARS",
+        "population": "41343201",
+        "capital": "Buenos Aires",
+        "continentName": "South America",
+        "areaInSqKm": "2766890.0",
+        "languages": "es,en,it,de,fr,gn"
+	},
+	"geometry": {
+		"type": "MultiPolygon",
+		"coordinates": [...coordinates...]
+	}
+}
+[...]
+</pre></code>

+Feature properties in our datasource are listed in a JSON member specifically named "properties", and we can use these to display different subsets of the data: